 Travel demand management (TDM) is likely to include enhancements to walking and cycling infrastructure, improved traffic management and travel planning initiatives.
-An investment of \$30M for TDM over the next 10 years was signalled in the government's announcement of increased funding for Wellington region's transport needs on 27 January 2005.
+An investment of \$30M for TDM over the next 10 years was signalled in the Government's announcement of increased funding for Wellington region's transport needs on 27 January 2005.

-The affordability envelope for the region over the next ten years is estimated to be \$3432M as shown under the planned investment column in the table on the next page.
+The affordability envelope for the region over the next ten years is estimated to be \$3432M.